marionhaney/website-marion/public/content/Experience.md

   - R [cyan]
   - SQL [cyan]
 - List Items:
-  - I'm a researcher on the MindfulNest project: a tool for preschool classrooms aimed at teaching children emotion regulation skills.
+  - I am a researcher on the MindfulNest project: a tool for preschool classrooms aimed at teaching children emotion regulation skills.
   - The tool combines a tablet app with several robotic tangible items: the flower, sheep, and magic wand.
 Children can use MindfulNest on their own to learn about emotions and how to self-regulate when they are feeling a LOT of one emotion!
   - I have been collecting and analyzing data from our 2022-2023 Emotion Regulation study, where we piloted MindfulNest in 10 classrooms in the Pittsburgh area, reaching over 100 students!
-  - We regularly present our findings in collaboration with Trying Together and PNC Grow Up Great.
+  - Currently, we are expanding MindfulNest's reach and continuously improving the tool.
+  - Through my work with MindfulNest, I have developed an interest in early childhood education and promoting emotional well-being.

 ## Gopuff
 - *Product Management Intern* | May'22 - Aug'22